 In order to accommodate the expanding variety and quantities of programmable devices being manufactured today, we offer multiple solutions for the numerous types of device mix and volume usage by our customers in the various market segments and applications.
 We work closely with leading manufacturers of programmable devices to develop our products to meet the requirements of a particular device.
-Our products are positioned and viewed as the "gold standard" for advanced programming equipment and intellectual property management solutions.
-Our new PSV7000 Automated Programming System won the Global Technology Award at Productronica in November 2013.
-Our RoadRunner3 with Factory Integration Software won the Circuits Assembly NPI Award in February of 2012.
+Our products are positioned and viewed as some of the most advanced programming equipment and associated intellectual property management solutions.
+Our PSV7000 Automated Programming System has been adopted well by the marketplace and won the Global Technology Award at Productronica in November 2013, the Circuits Assembly NPI Award in March 2014 and the EM Asia Innovation Award in April 2014.
+Our newest PSV3000 Automated Programming System, aimed at automating the Asian market, was introduced in July 2014 and won the Global Technology Award for Device Programming at SMTA International in September 2014.

 Our programming solutions include a broad range of products, systems, modules and accessories, grouped into two general categories: automated programming systems and manual programming systems.
-We provide two main categories of automated programming systems: off-line and in-line.
-Our automated systems have list selling prices ranging from \$65,000 to \$628,100 and our manual systems have list selling prices ranging from \$675 to \$32,400.
-Our common programming platform, FlashCORETM, and our universal job setup tool, TasklinkTM for Windows®, are available in each family of our automated programming systems and FlashPAKTM.
+We provide two categories of automated programming systems: off-line and in-line.
+Our automated systems have list selling prices ranging from \$65,000 to \$629,000 and our manual systems have list selling prices ranging from \$700 to \$33,000.
+Our common programming platform, FlashCORETM, and our universal job setup tool, TasklinkTM for Windows®, are available in each family of our automated programming systems and FlashPAKTM, our manual programming system.
 In addition, we provide device support and service on all of our products.
 Device support is a critical aspect of our business and consists of writing software algorithms for devices and developing socket adapters to hold and connect to the device for programming.

 Our products have both an upfront solution sale and recurring revenue elements.
 Adapters are a consumable item and software and maintenance are typically recurring under annual subscription contracts.
-We experienced a larger percentage of capital equipment sales in 2013 compared to 2012, which we believe was primarily due to a rebound in capital spending.
+We experienced a larger percentage of capital equipment sales in 2014 compared to 2013, which we believe was primarily due to a rebound in capital spending.

-Sales Percentage of Total Sales Breakdown by Type Sales Type 2013 2012 Drivers Equipment Sales 58% 52% Capacity, Process improvement, Technology Adapter Sales 28% 31% Capacity utilization, New customer products Software and Maintenance Sales 14% 17% Installed base, Added capabilities Total 100% 100%
+Sales Percentage of Total Sales Breakdown by Type Sales Type 2014 2013 Drivers Equipment Sales 60% 58% Capacity, Process improvement, Technology Adapter Sales 28% 28% Capacity utilization, New customer products Software and Maintenance Sales 12% 14% Installed base, Added capabilities Total 100% 100%